DeepPoradiya/Navigation-Bar/README.md

 Live URL Link: https://deepporadiya.github.io/tfz/index.html

-- Task : React-Js
+- Task : React-Js and Next-js

-- Topic : read the reac-js documatation and revision
+- Topic : learn the  props and state  in react and installation step of next-js